-In a decade where electronic communications increasingly facilitate business transactions, there are opportunities to sell your business to an individual located a fair distance away.
-If you are entering into a sale of business agreement, you may be wondering whether you can sign electronically.
-A transaction that you make and sign electronically will be valid if your signature meets certain requirements.
-This article explains the legal requirements for signing a sale of business agreement electronically.
+In a decade where electronic communications increasingly facilitate business transactions, there are opportunities to sell your business to an individual far away from you.
+Consequently, if you enter into a sale of business agreement, you may wonder whether you can sign your contract electronically.
+Notably, there are specific requirements you must meet to have a valid e-signature.
+This article explains the legal requirements for electronically signing a sale of business agreement.

 - data;